BaptisteTomasin/Federated-Learning-Frameworks/README.md

 The cause of this slowdown is the communication time between the server and the workers or the number of cycle more important.
 So it's important to choose a good compromise between the number of cycle and the number of model parameters.

 Tensorflow federated don't have communication time because it offers just the possibility to made simulation of federated learning.
-But, we can see that it takes more time and more round to converge with the CNN.
+But, it don't parallelize learning task so we can see that it takes more time and more round to converge with the CNN.

 Principaly, PaddleFL offer a learning with less epoch and round, but we can see on the Multi-layer perceptron that the time of communication have an impact on the time of convergence (more time for less rounds).
 But, it's not the same for the CNN, due to PaddleFL run the script of clients in parallel, we can see that it takes less times than Tensorflow Federated.